ericmjl/modal-pypi-server/docs/pypi_deploy_explanation.md

 - Teams or organizations that need to host private Python packages
 - Situations where you need quick setup of a private PyPI server
 - Environments where serverless deployment is preferred over managing infrastructure
+- Projects that benefit from continuous deployment of infrastructure changes

 For high-security or high-volume production environments, consider additional security measures like HTTPS and more robust authentication mechanisms.